mdbridge/click-by-voice/README.md

 whether an element should be clicked were focused; if it guesses wrong, you can use one of the more specific commands to force clicking or focusing.)

+To specify that something different be done with the element, add a colon and one of the following operation codes:

+* 'c' clicks the element
+* 'f' focuses the element (doesn't work on all elements)